drakesong/data_structures/README.md

 #### Occidental College, Los Angeles, California

 ###### HW Handout:
-This homework is out of 150 points, with 15 points of extra credit.
-Any code and writing you submit must be your work and yours alone.

-1. (135 points) Recall that a Map is an ADT that allows you to associate a value with a key.
+1. Recall that a Map is an ADT that allows you to associate a value with a key.
 As an example, think of an English dictionary - every word has a definition, you can look up the definition with the word, and the words are unique.
 In this case, the key would be the words, and the value would be the definition of each word.

     This main question of the homework asks you to implement the AVLTreeMap class, which creates a map based on the self-balancing AVL tree.
 A number of starter files have been provided for you: